 - a strong measure, prohibiting swimming, the time to get rid of the shark;

-- or to favour the tourist activity of the island, the main financial mane of the city,
+- or to favour the tourist activity of the island, the top financial resource of the city,

 You can watch the city council scene for the first 2 minutes.

 Despite all the warnings and facts, the sense of urgency is not strong enough.
 Many fishermen arrive in the small town to kill a common shark!
 Are steps 1 to 6 carried out?
 Unfortunately no!

 - 1. Create a sense of urgency: step is not finalized because the beaches are not yet closed,

 - 2. Train the steering team: fishermen of all calibres set out in pursuit of the shark, with no concerted selection by a multidisciplinary team.

 - 3. Create a vision and strategy for change, and 4.
 Communicate to make people understand and buy in: the procedure to follow is not clear, no cohesion between the chief of police, city council, and fishermen.
 Communication, unchecked, is through newspapers.

 - 5. Give others the means to act 6.
 Produce results, wins quickly and 7.
 Persevere: The mayor refuses to follow the recommendations of the chief of police and thinks above all about the influx of tourists.
 The beaches will be monitored, but without a ban on closing them.
 Yes, there is a result, but the weak one.

 Form the steering team, create a vision and strategy for change

 Finally, after other shark attacks, the mayor no longer has a choice.
 He accepts the Chief of Police’s proposal and hires Quint (shark hunter) and Hooper (Oceanographer, shark specialist) to eliminate the problem.

 Despite many twists and turns, the desired result is obtained.
 The chief of police implements change management until the end,